drowe67/codec2-dev/README_freedv.md

 $ cat freedv_rx_log.txt
 ```

+Note that FreeDV expects and outputs 16-bit integer samples at one of two rates: freedv_get_modem_sample_rate() for transmit output/receive input and freedv_get_speech_sample_rate() for transmit input/receive output.
+These are typically 8000 Hz but can vary depending on the current FreeDV mode.

 ## FreeDV 2400A and 2400B modes

 FreeDV 2400A and FreeDV 2400B are modes designed for VHF radio.
 FreeDV 2400A is designed for SDR radios (it has a 5 kHz RF bandwidth), however FreeDV 2400B is designed to pass through commodity FM radios.